Jump to:Page Content

 The Justice Sector Coordination Office (JSCO) in Sierra Leone has been administering surveys of residents across the country for several years now to gauge their experiences and perceptions of policing and public safety.
 The results show just how volatile perceptions of safety are and how difficult it is to measure them reliably, with 15 percent of residents saying they feel “very safe” in one year, 30 percent in the following year, and just 8 percent two years later.

 The same volatility affects generalized perceptions of the incidence of crime in society, making some responses unreliable sources of indicators for “sense of safety” or “access to justice.”
 But we know that perceptions of the quality of police services and levels of respectful treatment of residents by the police are strongly associated with experiences of the response to reports of crime, an experience that the justice system in Sierra Leone can shape directly.
-The Harvard team and staff in the JSCO are now trying to analyze these relationships in ways that would make them susceptible to intervention and control.
+The Harvard team and staff in the JSCO are now trying to disaggregate the data in order to make the problem of safety susceptible to intervention and control.
 Because of the Attorney General’s interest in reducing Sex and Gender Based Violence, we are focusing on sexual assault.

 More than two-thirds of survey respondents in Sierra Leone that said they had been victims of a crime in the past two years say they reported the incident to the police.
 An ever higher portion of victims of sexual assault (75%) say they reported the incident to the police.
 Levels of satisfaction with the police response to such reports varied greatly by offense – from a high of 40% of victims of theft “very satisfied” with the response to a low of 10% for victims of sexual assault, as the chart below shows.